-Consider what evidence your spouse would be able to produce that shows that you have interfered with his or her possession of your child in the past, that you have spoken negatively about your spouse in front of your child previously, and whether or not you have provided an incentive to your child to disrespect or disregard the desires of the other parent.
+Consider what evidence your spouse would be able to produce that shows that you have interfered with their possession of your child in the past, that you have spoken negatively about your spouse in front of your child previously, and whether or not you have provided an incentive to your child to disrespect or disregard the desires of the other parent.
 I have seen many people's family law cases blow up in their faces when it comes to the forefront that they had denied custody or time to the other parent in the past.
-If you have a history of disregarding the right of your spouse to be with your child or have taken advantage of circumstances like this previously then you will have to account for that fact during your divorce or child custody case.
+If you have a history of disregarding the right of your spouse to be with your child or have taken advantage of circumstances like this previously, then you will have to account for that fact during your divorce or child custody case.

 Finally, I would like to point out that a judge would look to the surrounding circumstances of your household when making the best interest determination regarding your child.
-If you have a strong support network in the form of family and friends that your child is actively involved with then this will almost certainly factor into the decision making of a family court judge as to what living situation is in your child's best interests.
+If you have a strong support network in the form of family and friends that your child is actively involved with then, this will almost certainly factor into the decision-making of a family court judge as to what living situation is in your child's best interests.

 What about the opinions of your child?
 Do they matter?

 Another important factor when determining your child's best interests is considering their opinion on the subject of where they should live daily.
 I envision a situation where your child can voice their opinion as to which parent should determine their primary residence.
 Many parents believe at the beginning of a family law case that their child's preference is the only factor that matters.
 I've often spoken with parents to confidently tell me that their child prefers to live with them and that this seemingly would be the only thing that matters to a judge.